 After an accident, it is common for vehicles or equipment to exhibit broken or missing components.
 Identifying these components, evaluating when they failed and assessing if that failure was a contributing factor to the accident requires a strong engineering background and considerable practical experience in reconstructing an accident sequence.

-Safety Engineering has experience assessing the strength and durability of vehicle components, including bolted joints.
+Crane Engineering has experience assessing the strength and durability of vehicle components, including bolted joints.
 Vibration data analysis can be performed to estimate component life or damage.
 Field investigations are routinely performed to investigate the causes of alleged issues such as sudden unintended acceleration, rollovers and loss of control, and the use of restraints (seatbelts, airbags, etc.).

 Vehicle and Power Equipment Fire Origin and Cause